Suremphaa: Expedition to Manipur

-Kuranganayani became a queen to the next Ahom king Lakshmi Singha and subsequently was forced into the seraglio of Ragh Neog, a rebel leader in the first phase of the Moamoria rebellion.
-She was instrumental in the conspiracy and the execution of Ragh Neog's assassination in 1770 which triggered the end of the first phase of the rebellion.

-Other works
+Administrative works

-Like his father, Rajeswar Singha constructed many temples and renovated the palaces.
+Like his father Rudra Singha, Rajeswar Singha constructed many temples and renovated the palaces.
 Notable among his contribution is the present existing structure of the seven-storied palace of Garhgaon which was built around 1752.
 Rajeshwar Singha added three underground stories known as Talatal Ghar made of brick and an indigenous type of cement to the four-storied Kareng Ghar (or palace) at Rangpur.
-The Talatalghar had two secret tunnels connected to the Dikhow river and the Garhgaon Palace for use as an escape route in case of any enemy attack.
+The Talatal ghar had two secret tunnels connected to the Dikhow river and the Kareng Ghar for use as an escape route in case of any enemy attack.
 The Borbheti Than which about 7 km from Jorhat town was built during his reign.
 His most notable contribution among temples of Assam is the building of the unique Navagraha temple in Guwahati.